Victim: The Other Side of Murder: The process

 Kinder took seven years to write the book.
-As he revealed in an interview published by Associated Press Writer Vern Anderson on September 11, 1982, in the Gainesville Sun, "A lot of the reason it took so long was I was a novice".
+As he revealed in an interview published by Associated Press Writer Vern Anderson on 11 September 1982, in the Gainesville Sun, "A lot of the reason it took so long was I was a novice".
 A second reason it took so long, wrote Vern, "was a somewhat belated decision to focus his book on a survivor of the grisly Hi-Fi Shop murders rather than on the convicted killers."

 Originally, Kinder had planned to write about Selby.
 Upon learning of this, Dr. Byron Naisbitt, Cortney's father, "summoned the writer to a face-to-face meeting, where Kinder convinced him of the need for victims of crime to tell their story.
 Naisbitt consented, and ultimately emerged as the book's central figure.

 Also while writing the book, Kinder exchanged over 200 letters with Selby, visited him numerous times at Utah State Prison, and twice visited Selby's native Trinidad to research his background.
 However, the two fell out in 1980, when Kinder refused to sign over 10% of the book's proceeds to Selby.
 In contrast, Kinder told Dr. Naisbitt he wanted to set up a trust fund for Cortney, based on a percentage of the book and film rights.

 Victims

-The crime resulted in the deaths of three victims and in horrific injuries to the surviving two.
-Stanley Walker, Ansley, and Carol Naisbitt were murdered.
+The crime resulted in the deaths of Stanley Walker, Ansley, and Carol Naisbitt.
 Cortney Naisbitt and Orren Walker survived, albeit with severe injuries.